JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 Data Set Summary & Exploration
 ---
-I wanted to understand the data that I was working with -- the shape, the values, etc. I went ahead and established the shapes of the data and even graphed the bare bones of the values.
+I wanted to understand the data that I was working with -- the shape, the values, etc.
-I also grabbed the bigger-picture part of the dataset, like how much I'm working with.

 ```python
 Number of training images = 34,799